Fragrant, flavorful rosemary roasted potatoes are the perfect side dish for nearly any meal. They’re great at breakfast too!

 If you’re a baked potato guy/gal, try no-fail oven baked potatoes, or if you’re short on time, Instant Pot baked potatoes.
 And yes, you have to try baked potatoes in your air fryer, too.
 They turn out really great!

 - 1 ½ pounds potatoes, scrubbed and cut in bite-sized pieces (be sure to dry the potatoes as much as possible)

 - 2 tablespoons olive oil

 - 1 tablespoon minced fresh rosemary (or 1 teaspoon dried rosemary leaves)

 - ½ teaspoon coarse kosher salt (more to taste)

 - ¼ teaspoon coarse ground black pepper (more to taste)

 - ¼ teaspoon garlic powder (more to taste)

 - Preheat oven to 400°F. On a large rimmed baking sheet, toss potatoes with olive oil, rosemary, salt, pepper, and garlic powder (see note).

-- Roast for 25 minutes, stir, and continue to cook for 20 more minutes or until crispy on the outside and tender on the inside.
+- Roast for 25 minutes, stir, and continue to cook for 20 more minutes or until potatoes are crispy on the outside and tender on the inside.